Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search: Obtaining linear space

 \begin{theorem} Given an $m\times n$ Monge matrix $M$, a data structure of size $O(m)$ can be constructed in $O(m\log n)$ time to answer subcolumn maximum queries in $O(\log\log (n+m))$ time. \end{theorem}

-\begin{proof} We first partition $M$ into $n/x$ matrices $M_{1},M_{2},\ldots,M_{n/x}$, where $x=\log m$.
+\begin{proof} We first partition $M$ into $m/x$ matrices $M_{1},M_{2},\ldots,M_{m/x}$, where $x=\log m$.
 Every $M_{i}$ is a slice of $M$ consisting of $x$ consecutive rows.
 Next, we partition every $M_{i}$ into $x/x'$ matrices $M_{i,1},M_{i,2},\ldots,M_{i,x'}$, where $x'=\log\log m$.
 Every $M_{i,j}$ is a slice of $M_{i}$ consisting of $x'$ consecutive rows (without loss of generality, assume that $x$ divides $m$ and $x'$ divides $x$).
 Now we define a new $(m/x)\times n$ matrix $M'$, where $M'[i,j]$ is the maximum entry in the $j$-th column of $M_{i}$.
 Similarly, for every $M_{i}$ we define a new $(x/x')\times n$ matrix $M'_{i}$, where $M'_{i}[j,k]$ is the maximum entry in the $k$-th column of $M_{i,j}$.

-We apply Lemma~\ref{lem:micro} on every $M_{i}$ and $M_{i,j}$ in $O(m\log n)$ total time and $O(m)$ total space, so that any $M'[i,j]$ or $M'_{i}[j,k]$ can be retrieved $O(1)$ time.
+We apply Corollary~\ref{lem:micro} on every $M_{i}$ and $M_{i,j}$ in $O(m\log n)$ total time and $O(m)$ total space, so that any $M'[i,j]$ or $M'_{i}[j,k]$ can be retrieved in $O(1)$ time.
 Furthermore, it can be easily verified that $M'$ and all $M'_{i}$s are also Monge.
-To prove this, it is enough to argue that if $N$ is an $4\times 2$ Monge matrix, the $2\times 2$ matrix $N'$ created by partitioning $N$ into two slices consisting of two rows and computing the maximum in every column of every slice is also Monge.
+To prove this, it is enough to argue that if $N$ is an $4\times 2$ Monge matrix, the $2\times 2$ matrix $N'$ created by partitioning $N$ into two slices, each consisting of two rows, whose elements are the maxima in every column of each slice, is also Monge.
 To this end, we need to compare:

 and

 Let $\max(N[1,2],N[2,2])=N[i,2]$, where $i\in \{1,2\}$, and similarly $\max(N[3,1],N[4,1])=N[i',1]$, where $i'\in \{3,4\}$.
 Then

 which is at least $0$ because of $N$ being Monge.